koralcem/breathe/notes.md

 - Check whether sliders in settings feel good on an actual device

 Updates:
-- Dark mode support
+- Support for dark mode
-- Different orientations
+- Support for different orientations
-- iPad support
+- Now runs on an iPad as well
-- Other updates for iOS 14